hashgraph/hedera-services/platform-sdk/docs/core/consensus-glossary.md

 Terms we have but haven't had a chance to write up yet.

 ## Famous Witness
-### Invariant: Prerequisite Unique Famous Witnesses

-In order to compute consensus for round R, all unique famous witnesses for round R-1 must be in the hashgraph.

 ## Round
 ## Round Created
 ## Event